KakumanuLakshmiNarayana/job-email-labelling-n8n/README.md

 | `OpenAi account`          | OpenAI API Key      | Used by text classifier node |
 | `Google Calendar account` | Google Calendar API | Optional, used to detect calendar events for interviews |

-> ⚠️ **Important:** Never commit actual credential details into Git.
-This workflow only includes references (names) to those credentials.

 ### 3. Create Gmail Labels